DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

      - 🩰Cloud-Based DLP: Cloud DLP solutions are network DLP solutions designed to operate in cloud environments.
   - 🏷️**Marking (AKA labeling)**: sensitive information/assets ensures proper handling (both physically and electronically).
      - Security labeling identifies the classification of data such as sensitive, secret, and so on.
 Media holding sensitive data should be labeled.
 Similarly, systems that hold or process sensitive data should also be marked
+     -  Labeling assets would allow all employees to know the importance of the information or items and handle them appropriately.
+     -  Labeling all assets would allow for their classification and an organized manner in which to determine the values of items and data within a company.
      - Media is typically labeled with the highest classification level of data it contains.
 This prevents the data from being handled or accessed at a lower classification level.
      - Systems and media should be labeled with the highest level of sensitivity that they store or handle.
      - labels can be as granular and custom as required by the org